Christmas music radio: Launch date

 The choice of November 1 has been regularly promoted by Mariah Carey, who regularly releases videos promoting her song "All I Want for Christmas Is You" on the morning of November 1 each year, transitioning from Halloween themes to Christmas settings as Carey declares "It's time!"
 Carey's song holds a narrow plurality among songs that American Christmas music radio stations use to signal the launch of the all-Christmas format, with five of the 20 stations that had changed before Veterans Day choosing that song and four choosing "It's the Most Wonderful Time of the Year" by Andy Williams (counting all versions of songs, the two are tied, as an additional station chose Johnny Mathis's version of "Most Wonderful...").

 The Philippines are a prominent exception.
 Though the all-Christmas format there is exceptionally rare, radio stations often begin playing Christmas songs within their regular formats as early as September 1; the Filipino Christmas season runs from then throughout all of the "BER months" (the four months that end in -ber).
 The Jose Mari Chan song "Christmas in Our Hearts" is the traditional launch anthem for the holiday season there.
 North American and British Christmas records are also popular.

 Programming strategies in North America

 The typical Christmas music format in the United States carries a mix of approximately 150 recordings, with a heavy focus on vocal adult standards and MOR selections (both formats otherwise being rare on major commercial radio since the early 21st century) from before 1970.
 Instrumental selections from that era, which generally fall under the beautiful music category, have historically been rarely heard and unpopular.
-Rob Lucas, who for 22 years served as music director and morning host for Star 102.5 in Buffalo, New York (a station now relegated to an automated digital feed), outlined his scheduling formula for that station: